-- Closing door device: Check self-closing device to assure it is functional.
+- Closing door device: Check the self-closing device to assure it is functional.

-- Door wedged open: Immediately remove wedge or item holding fire-rated door in an open position.
+- Door wedged open: Immediately remove the wedge or item holding the fire-rated door in an open position.

 - Latches: Self-closing doors should close fully and latch.

-- Panic Bar: Assure that panic bar is in operable condition.
+- Panic Bar: Assure that the panic bar is in operable condition.

 Housekeeping — Miscellaneous

-- Aisles/Stairs/Hallways: Immediately remove any obstruction, material, trash that could hamper easy exits from aisles, hallways and stairwells.
+- Aisles/Stairs/Hallways: Immediately remove any obstruction, material, or trash that could hamper easy exits from aisles, hallways, and stairwells.